HARMONi-7 Clinical Study

 Your Doctor can provide you with additional information but here are a few things to know:

 • If you are eligible, what is involved?
-Once enrolled in the clinical trial, you will visit the clinic every three weeks for infusions, where the drug is delivered directly to your bloodstream.
+Once enrolled in the clinical study, you will visit the clinic every three weeks for infusions, where the drug is delivered directly to your bloodstream.

 • You will receive regular blood tests and scans of your tumor.